 The main thing to always consider when it comes to educating gifted children is that they need to have challenges in their learning.
 This is not only important at school, but also at home.
 They should be able to access learning within the classroom, with the support of their classmates, at home for weekends and during the school holidays.

 Of course, it can be challenging for a gifted child to be taught in a class of mixed abilities within a school setting.
 However, a teacher should ensure that they have the enrichment that they need for their level.
 A gifted child may even be able to work with those in older classes or alone with staff members, should their ability allow them to.
 This can then be taken further in secondary school, although this will depend on the school’s resources.

 Parents can do additional things to help their gifted children to succeed too.
 They can decide to work with them at home, planning activities that will challenge them.
 Of course, this may not always be easy for every parent to do, which means that they need to ask for help from a professional.

 A tutor may be the ideal option as this allows the gifted child to work on their main ability areas, offer them challenges and keep their minds as active as possible.

-The main thing to remember if you have a gifted child is that you should feel proud of what they are able to achieve.
-Sure, there are going to be some bumps along the way, but this is true for any child and any parent.
-However, you will know that despite this, they are destined for great things and with your help and support, they are much more likely to get there.
+If you have a gifted child, the main thing to remember is that you should feel proud of what they can achieve.
+Sure, there will be some bumps along the way, but this is true for any child and any parent.
+However, you will know they are destined for great things despite this, and with your help and support, they are much more likely to get there.